Interlibrary Loan (ILL) - UMA Library Portal

 Interlibrary Loan (ILL)

 Interlibrary loan (or "ILL") is a service UMA provides that allows you to borrow books, articles, and other materials from other libraries across the state and country if UMA doesn't have what you're looking for.
 We are only able to fulfill requests that do not have an associated fee or cost.

 - Next, users must click the "Create Request" button and choose article or book.
-Fill out the request form in the “Request Articles & Books” tab accurately and completely.
+Fill out the request form accurately and completely.

 - When materials are ready, the library will notify patrons by email or phone.
 Physical items will be held for a period of two weeks.

 - Loan periods for books may vary, depending on the lending library; renewal requests must be placed before an item becomes overdue.

 We may be unable to fulfill requests for reference books, fragile or rare items, textbooks, dissertations, and journal volumes.